eea/reportek.zopebuildout/README.rst

  $ ./bin/clean-docs

-**Be carefull with clean-docs because it remove the whole content of the folder DOCS_PATH.**
+**Be carefull with clean-docs because it removes the whole content of the folder DOCS_PATH.**